Licence Checker England

 5 years

 Applications submitted via the council's online portal: https://thurrock.metastreet.co.uk/#.
 A 14-day consultation period follows the initial licensing decision.
 Applicants may appeal to a residential property tribunal within 28 days.
-Penalty for unlicensed operation: civil penalty notice up to £30,000 or unlimited fine on conviction.
+Penalty for unlicensed operation: civil penalty notice or unlimited fine on conviction.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Fees effective from 1 April 2025.

 View HMO licensing info on council website